Body Structure of Women: Complete Guide to Frame Size and Proportions

 - • Bold prints and colors work well

-How to Determine Your Frame Size
+How to Determine Your Body Frame Size

-The Wrist Test
+The Wrist Measurement Method

-Wrist Circumference Guide
+Wrist Circumference Chart for Women

 | Height | Small Frame | Medium Frame | Large Frame |